IP Access provides clients (e.g. a roadwarrior operator, or automation tools) with IP access to remote networks.

 - Import the configuration into your preferred OpenVPN client

 The basic operation of this feature is as follows:

 - Connect the tunnel – this starts a connection to Lighthouse on UDP port 8194

-- Authenticate when prompted using your Lighthouse credentials – client certificate authentication is automatic, this is a second factor of authentication
+- Authenticate when prompted using your Lighthouse credentials, appending the node name to your Lighthouse username – client certificate authentication is automatic, this is a second factor of authentication

-- Wait a moment for the connection to complete – this builds the GRE bridge between the client and Management LAN, and automatically selects and assigns the client an IP address
+- Wait a moment for the connection to complete – this builds the GRE bridge between the client and pushes routes to the node's remote network(s)

-While connected, the client can access IP addresses on the remote Management LAN directly, e.g. by using the ping command or by typing them into the browser address bar.
+While connected, the client can access IP addresses on the node's remote network(s) LAN directly, e.g. by using the ping command or by typing them into the browser address bar.